 How much does an average slab weigh?

 It depends on the density of the stone.
-But in general terms granite weighs 18-20 pounds per sqft for 3 cm slabs and 12-14 pounds for 2 cm material Marbles slabs are about 20% less.
+But in general terms, a slab of 3cm granite weighs 18-20 pounds per square foot and a slab of 2cm granite weighs around 12-14 pounds per square foot.
+Marbles slabs are about 20% less.

 Slabs are heavy.
 Do I need an architect or engineer to figure out if the weight is too significant for my project?

 In most cases, a fabricator is all you need.
-If it’s a more complex application like a ceiling or an entire wall on a high rise building, then we recommend you work with an architect or engineer.
+If it is a more complex application like a ceiling or an entire wall on a high rise building, then we recommend you work with an architect or engineer.